Sz-Tim/isRev/ms/msDraft.md

 However, a recent review found little support for this hypothesis across an array of taxa when accounting for biases in estimating the mean range size [@McCaBrac2012].
 While elevational trends in ant communities and range sizes have been demonstrated in several systems (e.g., )[@BurwNaka2011; @Fisher1998; @Lessard2007; @LongColw2011; @MunyFoor2012].
 Nevertheless, high species turnover is not universal among the tropical gradients and turnover is consistently low in the temperate datasets.
 With common interpretations of turnover and nestedness **CITE**, the high nestedness with low turnover along most gradients suggests that environmental filtering is more important than biotic interactions in determining the ant genus communities across elevations.
+Moreover, the number of genera and, to a lesser extent, the number of subfamilies tend to correspond with the number of species across elevations.
+Additionally, neither the richness patterns nor the proportional dominance of the most speciose subtaxon show latitudinal trends.

 \newpage